yeshjho/Cpp_Python_Embedder/README.md

     - All the macros of the [Basics](#basics) part have their template counterparts.
 (Prefixed with `_TEMPLATE`)

 - Additional Parameters
-    - `templateParamSeq`: The sequence of parenthesized template parameters for instantiating the template function.

-      Ex) `((int, float, double))((char, std::string, std::vector<short>))`
+    - `templateParamSeq`: The sequence of parenthesized template parameters for instantiating the template function. <br /> Ex) `((int, float, double))((char, std::string, std::vector<short>))`

 - Note
     - When you call the exported function in Python, you should pass an extra string as the first argument of the function, which will be used for choosing which instantiated version will be called.
-The string should exactly match with what you've passed in as the element of the `templateParamSeq`.

-      Ex) `some_func("char, std::string, std::vector<short>", arg0, arg1)`
+The string should exactly match with what you've passed in as the element of the `templateParamSeq`. <br /> Ex) `some_func("char, std::string, std::vector<short>", arg0, arg1)`
     - Template operators are not supported yet, although you can export by passing instantiated versions.

 #### Pointer-Takers